SAP/open-ux-tools/examples/simple-generator/README.md

 ```

 ## Usage
-To start the generator execute `pnpm start`.
+To start the generator execute `pnpm start` or `pnpm start --typescript` if you want to generate a typescript project.
 On your local machine, when prompted, enter the request values e.g.
 ```
 ? **Application** name myapp